 Conversely, there are some violent groups that are not hate groups.
 For example, we do not list racist prison gangs as hate groups, because their goals are primarily criminal, not ideological.

 Antisemitism is a central tenet of belief for most white hate groups, though other people are also anathema to these organizations.
 Many of the groups we list are antisemitic, including neo-Nazis, Racist Skinheads, Christian Identity adherents, Klan groups, many white nationalist groups, and others, such as Radical Traditional Catholics.
-Black nationalist hate groups are also often antisemitic.
+Black separatist hate groups are also often antisemitic.

 Anti-immigrant hate groups are the most extreme of the hundreds of nativist groups that have proliferated since the late 1990s, when anti-immigration xenophobia began to rise to levels not seen in the United States since the 1920s.
 Most white hate groups are also anti-immigrant, but anti-immigrant hate groups target only that populatoin usually arguing that immigrants are unable to assimilate, have a lower intellectual capacity than white people, bring disease or are inherently more criminal.
 Although many groups legitimately criticize American immigration policies, anti-immigrant hate groups go much further by pushing racist propaganda and ideas about non-white immigrants.